sbomify/sbomify.com/resources.md

 #### Docker / Containers

+You can see how they compare side-by-side in the [sbom-benchmark](https://github.com/sbomify/sbom-benchmarks/tree/master/docker) repository.

 * [Tern](https://github.com/tern-tools/tern)
 * [bom](https://github.com/kubernetes-sigs/bom) from The Linux Foundation

 #### Python

+You can see how they compare side-by-side in the [sbom-benchmark](https://github.com/sbomify/sbom-benchmarks/tree/master/python) repository.

 * [CycloneDX Python](https://github.com/CycloneDX/cyclonedx-python) from CycloneDX
 * [sbom4python](https://github.com/anthonyharrison/sbom4python) from Anthony Harrison